-Membership in a fraternity or sorority on campus opens the door for all sorts of involvement on the URI campus.
-Here are just some of the ways that the URI Greeks stay involved.
+Membership in a fraternity or sorority opens the door for a variety of involvement on the URI campus.
+Here are a few examples of the ways URI Greeks learn about leadership and educational opportunities.

 HDF 416 & CSV 302

-HDF 416 -Personal and organizational leadership.
-(3 credits) Topics include leadership theory and style, experiential learning, peer mentoring, critical thinking, quality improvement, and organizational develoment.
+HDF 416 -Personal and Organizational Leadership.
+(3 credits) Topics include leadership theory and style, experiential learning, peer mentoring, critical thinking, quality improvement, and organizational development.
 (Lec.
 3) Elective for leadership minors.
 Prerequisite: HDF 290 or 190 and permission of instructor.

 CSV 302 - Peer Mentors.
 (3 credits) This course is designed to provide student mentors with the opportunity to learn, understand and apply the following: facilitation and engagement techniques, coaching techniques and confrontation skills, ethical decision making strategies, strategies for inclusive leadership, health and wellness competencies with and emphasis on college student risk issues.